 In case you need more information and insights on ad placements, here you go.

 ii) Targeting – This option is often overlooked by many publishers.
-Although it may not be useful for every campaign you set up in DFP, it will be extremely helpful to higher your programmatic CPMs for PMP deals.
+Although it may not be useful for every campaign you set up in Google Ad Manager, it will be extremely helpful to higher your programmatic CPMs for PMP deals.
 For instance, if you’re setting up line items for an advertiser and you know that the visitors from the USA are the ones who spend more time and engage with your content more, it’s better to target the US in this campaign.

 In addition, you can direct your campaigns on the right track with the help of advanced targeting options such as devices, browser information, and key-values.
 What happens when you do?